Trade Stock Indices

-Some indicators are used for setting stop losses taking away the need for stock traders to perform complex calculations on where to place these stop loss stock trade orders.
+Some indicators are used for setting stop losses taking away the need for stock traders to carry out complex calculations on where to set these stop loss stock trade orders.

 A systems trader can also place a stop loss order according to these indicators.
-Some technical indicators use mathematical equations to calculate where the order stop loss order should be set so as to provide an optimal exit.
-These indicators can be used as the basis for setting stop loss orders.
+Some indicators use mathematical equations to calculate where the order stop loss should be set so as to provide an optimal exit.
+These trading indicators can be used as the basis for setting stoploss orders.
 These indicators follow stock trading price action of a trading instrument closely and define the boundaries which the trading prices should move along in.
-When the price moves outside these boundaries it is therefore best to close the open stock trades because price stops moving in that particular direction.
+When the price moves outside these boundaries it's therefore best to close out the open stock trades because price stops moving in that particular direction.

 Parabolic SAR is like an Automatic Stop Loss Order and TP Order Indicator used to set a trailing price stop loss